 Alternatively, you could just tap on that Transfer Data from iPhone.
 In that case, the new iPhone will copy data directly from the old one, over your Wi-Fi network.

 You could have a lot of data to transfer and if you have, don't expect this to be fast.
-If you're going from a 1TB iPhone 13 Pro Max to a 1TB iPhone 14 Pro, and you've filled that storage, do this overnight.
+For instance, if you're going from a 1TB iPhone 14 Pro Max to a 1TB iPhone 15 Pro, and you've filled that storage, do this overnight.

 The end result is all that matters